Trams in Sydney: Maroubra line

 This line branched off the line to La Perouse at the intersection of Anzac Parade and Maroubra Road, travelling east along Maroubra Road, Cooper Street (now Mons Avenue), French Street and Mons Avenue before terminating in a balloon loop in Marine Parade, Maroubra Beach.

 The line was double track throughout and passed through several tram reservations on its descent down to the beach.
 Direct services operated from Circular Quay and Railway Square.

 The line opened from Anzac Parade to Maroubra Beach in 1921 and was the second last line to close on 25 February 1961 (followed by the La Perouse line).
-The line followed the current route of State Transit route 397.
+The line followed the current route of Transdev John Holland route 397.

 Cross-country line (Bondi Junction to Coogee)

 This line branched off Bronte Road at Waverley and travelled south down Albion Street and Frenchmans Road, then via Frances and Cook Streets to join the Coogee line at Belmore Road in Randwick, at the location then known as Randwick Junction.
 The old route between Cowper St and Frances St progressed through what are now the grounds of Randwick Public School.

 The line was single track throughout, with a passing loop on Frenchmans Road.
 Initially, services ran from the junction at Albion Street in Wavelery to Randwick only, this was later extended to Coogee in 1907.

 From 1910, through services operated from Bondi Beach to Coogee Beach, and later additionally from Waverley Tram Depot to Coogee Beach.

 The line opened as a steam tramway in 1887, and was electrified in 1902.
 It closed in 1954, replaced by bus route 314.